ardriveapp/ardrive-core-js/README.md

 ### Using Sinon

 Sinon can be used to create spies, mocks, fakes, stubs, and more.
-There are some basic examples of using the library shown files shared above.
+There are some basic examples of using the library shown in the example test files shared above.

 For more information on what you can do with Sinon, visit their [documentation][sinon-doc].